Disclosure:

 Otherwise, click Cancel.

 You must know that reverting a published post or page to drafts will cause broken links on your website.
-People visiting the URL from external sources will see a 404 not found error page if you don’t 301 redirect the deleted post/page to a live URL.
+People visiting the URL from external sources will see a 404 Not Found error page if you don’t 301 redirect the deleted post/page to a live URL.

 If you don’t want to republish the post in the future or sooner, you can send it to the trash folder.